 How Do I Get Started?

-Getting a will written is actually an incredibly simple thing to do, and with the help of experts you will be on your way in no time.
+Getting a will written is actually an incredibly simple thing to do, and with the help of experts, you will be on your way in no time.
 If you have a small family and you want to leave everything to them, then the process is very straightforward.
-However if your situation is more complicated, for example you have a second family, children from another marriage or want to leave your money to people outside of your family or charities, then you may want to consult a specialist.
-There are a variety of options for you when it comes to physically getting your will written - you can use a solicitor, use a specialist will writing service who can handle more complex issues, or you can buy a template document in your local stationary shop.
+However, if your situation is more complicated, for example, you have a second family, children from another marriage or want to leave your money to people outside of your family or charities, then you may want to consult a specialist.
+There are a variety of options for you when it comes to physically get your will written - you can use a solicitor, use a specialist will writing service who can handle more complex issues, or you can buy a template document in your local stationary shop.